daniel-payne/cambridge-theme-test/README.md

 This app was written with vuetify 1 and them manually upgraded to vuetify 2

+The problem starts between 2.1.8 (OK) and 2.1.9 (FAIL)

 ## To Test
-START with package.json IS USING "vuetify": "2.1.5"
+START with package.json USING "vuetify": "2.1.5"

 ```npm install```